 “Are you sure?” she asked, smiling.
 “Even if you only sent me part of your story, I would really treasure it.
-I wish I could stay longer so we could talk, but Hillary’s campaign has asked our agency to produce two more videos for the battleground states.
+I wish I could stay longer so we could talk, but our agency has been asked to produce two more videos for the battleground states.
 I’m the director on one of them, so I have to get back to New York.”

 I hesitated.
 How could anyone shrink thirty-three years of hope and heartbreak into a few pages? …But maybe if I started with our last conversation?
 Or what we found at the museum?